justland/just-func/books/just-func-specification/src/grammar.md

 Note that we do not differentiate between `float` vs `double`, and other expressions of numbers, because JSON does not differentiate them.

+Also, `floating-point` do not support `.123` nor `123.` because JSON does not support it.

 ### Object

 `object` in `just-func` are one of the data types.
 Any array inside an object is treated as `just-func` expression.
-This allow us to programmatically build the object data.
+This allows us to programmatically build the object data.

 ```jsonc
 {